 When did Amazon launch the supported internship programme?

 Amazon launched their supported internship programme in 2021 in a bid to see more young people with SEND enter the workforce.
 It was expanded in 2023 through an ongoing partnership with DFN Project Search.
+To date, the charity has supported over 3,600 young people, with on average just under 63% of graduates going on to permanent, paid jobs.

 From internship to permanent employment